induna-crewneck/Reddit-Lemmy-Migrator/README.md

 3. Joins the communities with your Lemmy account.

 ## Prerequisites
-You will need Python 3 aswell as the modules requests, beautifulsoup4, selenium
+You will need Python 3 aswell as the modules requests, beautifulsoup4, selenium.
+You will also need a Lemmy account.
+You can pick a server and create one though (join-lemmy.org)[https://join-lemmy.org/instances]

 ## Usage
 1. Download the script `reddit-lemmy-migrator.py` from this repo (doesn't matter where to).